ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 ## Conclusion

 Congratulations!
 In this walkthrough, you have exploited a file upload vulnerability in the Pluck CMS to obtain a foothold on the target.
-Finally, youyou obtained a root shell by hijacking a Python library you had write access to.
-This machine was designed to show how improper upgrade pratices, password resuse, and the use of weak passwords could seriouly impact an organisation's security posture.
+Finally, you obtained a root shell by hijacking a Python library you had write access to.
+This machine was designed to show how improper upgrade practices, password reuse, and the use of weak passwords could seriously impact an organisation's security posture.
 Thanks for following up on this walkthrough.